 To start a particular thread, specify the thread type:

 mysql> START SLAVE IO_THREAD; mysql> START SLAVE SQL_THREAD;

 Stopping only the I/O thread enables the events in the relay log to be executed by the SQL thread up to the point where the relay log ends.
-This can be useful when you want to pause execution to catch up with events already received from the master, when you want to perform administration on the slave but also ensure that it has processed all updates to a specific point.
-This method can also be used to pause event receipt on the slave while you conduct administration on the master.
+This can be useful when you want to pause execution to catch up with events already received from the source, when you want to perform administration on the slave but also ensure that it has processed all updates to a specific point.
+This method can also be used to pause event receipt on the slave while you conduct administration on the source.
 Stopping the I/O thread but permitting the SQL thread to run helps ensure that there is not a massive backlog of events to be executed when replication is started again.